Table of Contents

 1. My favorite kettle corn recipes:

-3. Three Fall Kettle Corn Recipes Recipe
+5. Three Fall Kettle Corn Recipes Recipe

-Popcorn is one of America’s favorite treats and in my popcorn-loving eyes, that totally makes complete sense!
-Popcorn is always good: it can be sweet, salty, spicy, savory and pretty much everything in between.
+Popcorn is one of America’s favorite treats, and in my popcorn-loving eyes, that totally makes complete sense!
+Popcorn is always good: it can be sweet, salty, spicy, savory, and pretty much everything in between.
 On top of all that, popcorn is that perfect “munchie” snack.
 I find that when I don’t know what I’m in the mood for, popcorn always does the trick and satisfies my craving.
 And when I say that I don’t know what I’m in the mood for, I secretly do: it’s pretty much always some form of kettle corn!

 I usually count down the days to the next festival where I know there’ll be kettle corn – not that stuff prepackaged and purchased at the local grocery store, but the real stuff.
-You know what I’m talking about: that kettle corn with an amazing sugar to salt ratio that captures the perfect homemade taste!
-Now hold on to your hats folks, because this is super simple to make at home.
+You know what I’m talking about: that kettle corn with an amazing sugar-to-salt ratio that captures the perfect homemade taste!
+Now, hold on to your hats, folks, because this is super simple to make at home.
 No joke!

 Green speckled bowl filled with kettle corn sitting on wood surface with extra bowls of popcorn in background and popcorn pieces sprinkled about